 Computer Games have become a fashionable area of research, which has been covered by many different fields of research in the humanities and in the arts.
 However, only to a comparatively small extent have computer game elements been explored in the realm of audiovisual composition and performance.

-This artistic research project starts out with the assumption that player interactions and game strategies offer yet unexplored models that can be applied in live audiovisual works.
+This research starts out with the assumption that player interactions and game strategies offer yet unexplored models that can be applied in live audiovisual works.

-Game-interaction – and the doubling of the player in the game in a virtual space – offer a large potential to create a liveness quality of a novel kind.
+Game-interaction offers a large potential to create a liveness quality of a novel kind.
 This does not only concern the performer who is interacting with a responsive audiovisual system but can also engage an audience as “backseat-players”.
 This artistic research project therefore sets out to explore the combination of game strategies and performer interactions for its artistic potential beyond the mere imitation of computer games.

-These questions have not, yet, been researched and they ask for an investigation from the point of view of artistic practice.
+These questions had not been researched, yet, and they asked for an investigation from the point of view of artistic practice.

-Methodology The research will be carried out from three points of view which are the perspective of 1) the audiovisual composition, 2) the performer, and 3) the audience.
-A large number of questions have been identified that will serve as a methodological framework and points of reflection and evaluation during the process.
-Altogether seven teams of artists will address the questions in their artistic research.
-The process will be cyclical and will include periodic evaluations and reflections.
-Having seven teams working at the same pools of questions will yield different artistic solutions which can then be compared with each other for better insights.
+Methodology The research was carried out from three points of view which were the perspective of 1) the audiovisual composition, 2) the performer, and 3) the audience.
+A large number of questions had been identified that served as a methodological framework and points of reflection and evaluation during the process.
+Altogether seven teams of artists addressed the questions in their artistic research.
+The process was cyclical and included periodic evaluations and reflections.
+Having several teams working at the same pools of questions yielded different artistic solutions which could then be compared with each other for better insights.